Intervue/Data-structures-algorithms-for-interviews/README.md

 i.e from n-1 it can take you 1 step and from n-2 it can take you only 1 step of size 2.
 Therefore, this is nothing but fibonacci series.
 - In some algos involving DP you can start from n and in that case answer to n is dependent on n-1 and so on.
+- Most problems involving strings can be taken as S(i,j), either we compare last characters then if equal it gets converted to i-1,j-1 or we take min or max of i,j-1 and i-1,j

 # Topic0: Programming Questions